How Long To Boil 4 oz Lobster Tail?

 Once you get the water to a rolling boil, turn down the heat so that it starts to simmer.
 When cooking lobster, it’s important to not be too aggressive with your cooking method as you want everything heat through, but minimally disturbed.

-Related: How Long To Boil Chicken Breasts?
+Related: [Full Guide] How Long To Boil Stew Meat On Stove

 Fresh vs Frozen Tail Cook Times